Mike Goodson

-Michael Darryl Goodson Jr. (born May 23, 1987) is a former American football running back.
-He played college football at Texas A&M. Goodson was drafted by the Carolina Panthers in the fourth round of the 2009 NFL Draft.
+Michael Darryl Goodson Jr. (born May 23, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
+Goodson was selected by the Carolina Panthers in the fourth round of the 2009 NFL draft.
 He also played for the Oakland Raiders and the New York Jets.

-Early years
+Early life

 Goodson attended Westfield High School in Houston previously before he attended Klein Collins High School in Spring, Texas, where he played football and ran track.
-During his junior year, Goodson ran for 1,152 yards on 101 carries, averaging 11.5 yards per carry with 14 touchdowns, and had 11 receptions for 277 yards and 5 touchdowns.
+During his junior year, Goodson ran for 1,152 yards on 101 carries, averaging 11.5 yards per carry with 14 touchdowns, and had 11 receptions for 277 yards and five touchdowns.
 His senior year, Goodson had 973 yards rushing on 99 carries.
 He was invited to play in the 2006 U.S. Army All-American Bowl.

-In track & field, Goodson posted personal-bests of 21.92 seconds in the 200-meter dash, 6.40 meters (20 ft, 9 in) in the long jump and 42.91 seconds in the 4 × 100 m.
+In track and field, Goodson posted personal-bests of 21.92 seconds in the 200-meter dash, 6.40 meters (20 ft, 9 in) in the long jump and 42.91 seconds in the 4 × 100 m.